peza8/sheep-sphero/readme.md

 # PubSub with JavaScript on AWS

-In this activity, you'll use *JavaScript*, *nodeJS* and the *AWS JavaScript IoT SDK* to subcribe and publish to multiple AWS topics in order to solve a riddle.
+In this activity, you'll use *JavaScript*, *nodeJS* and the *AWS JavaScript IoT SDK* to subcribe and publish to multiple AWS topics in order to solve a puzzle.

-After solving the riddle, you'll be added to the **PubSub Hall of Fame** and your team will be notified of your great success on Slack :D
+After solving the puzzle, you'll be added to the **PubSub Hall of Fame** and your team will be notified of your great success on Slack :D

 ## Prerequisites